National War Memorial (South Australia): 1924 competition

-In the end a total of 28 architectural firms registered their intent to submit entries to the competition—a lower number than expected, but Richardson suggests this may have been due to work on proposals for the new Adelaide railway station.
-Out of those 28, a total of 26 firms submitted designs by the deadline.
+Eventually a total of 28 architectural firms registered their intent to submit entries to the competition – a lower number than expected, possibly on account of work on proposals for the new Adelaide railway station.
+26 firms submitted designs by the deadline.
 On 10 November 1924, before judging could be completed, the Richards Building in Currie Street was destroyed by fire, taking with it all 26 proposals.

-Although most of the judging had been completed before the fire, suggestions at the time that the committee could use what they had learned from the entrants to propose a new competition with greater clarity as to the requirements led to naught: a 1925 letter to the then Premier John Gunn reveals that there was little to be learned from the competition, as the assessors had found that none of the designs were suitable.
+Although most of the judging had been completed before the fire, it was suggested that the committee could use what they had learned from the entrants to propose a new competition with greater clarity about the requirements led to naught.
+However, a 1925 letter to the Premier, John Gunn, stated that little was to be learned from the competition, since the assessors had found that none of the designs was suitable.

 1926 competition

 Little progress had been made on the memorial by 1926.
-While some debate occurred in respect to the form that the memorial would take, the focus of the discussions concerned the location of the memorial, and this centred on the future of Government House and the role of the Governor.
-A number of left-wing politicians argued that the grounds of Government House should be turned over to the State and used to build the memorial while the conservatives desired to retain the status quo.
-By 1925 the National War Memorial committee was prepared to accept the Government House grounds as the site of the memorial, but they delayed making an announcement.
-This proved to be fortuitous, as legal issues prevented the plan from going ahead.
-Instead a portion of the grounds, located at the corner of North Terrace and Kintore Avenue, was put aside for the purpose.
-(The plan to move the Governor and to use the grounds as part of a larger war memorial were revisited, over 80 years later, in 2007).
+Although some debate occurred about the form the memorial would take, the focus of discussions was on the location of the memorial, the future of Government House and the role of the Governor.
+Several left-wing politicians argued that the grounds of Government House should be turned over to the State and used to build the memorial; conservatives desired to retain the status quo.
+By 1925 the committee was prepared to accept the Government House grounds as the site of the memorial, but delayed making an announcement.
+This proved to be fortuitous since legal issues prevented the plan from going ahead.
+Instead, a portion of the grounds, located at the corner of North Terrace and Kintore Avenue, was put aside for the purpose.

-In 1926, after pressure from the returned soldiers, a second competition was announced.
+In 1926, after pressure from returned soldiers, a second competition was announced.
 Once again the budget was set at £25,000.
-As per the first competition, all entrants had to be South Australian British subjects, and all entries were to be judged anonymously, but this time there was to be only one assessor: John Smith Murdoch, the chief architect for the Commonwealth of Australia.
-In deference to the previous competition, the top five entrants from 1924 were each given £75 upon the submission of a new design, and all of the designs were insured by the government for £100 each.
+As with the first competition, all entrants had to be South Australian British subjects, and all entries were to be judged anonymously, but this time there was to be only one assessor: John Smith Murdoch, chief architect for the Commonwealth of Australia.
+In deference to the previous competition, the top five entrants from 1924 were each given £75 on their submission of a new design, and all of the designs were insured by the government for £100 each.